What is Data Processing

 2. Online Processing

 This is a method that utilizes Internet connections and equipment directly attached to a computer.
-This allows for the data stored in one place and being used at altogether different place.
-Cloud computing can be considered as a example which uses this type of processing.
+This allows for the data stored in one place and being used at an altogether different place.
+Cloud computing can be considered as an example which uses this type of processing.
 It is used mainly for information recording and research.

 3. Real-Time Processing

 This technique can respond almost immediately to various signals to acquire and process information.
 These involve high maintenance and upfront cost attributed to very advanced technology and computing power.
 Time saved is maximum in this case as the output is seen in real time.
 For example in banking transactions